Ranking Top 10 Legnthiest NASCAR Tracks

 1. Talladega Superspeedway

 This tri-oval Superspeedway was constructed in 1969 on a former Anniston Air Force Base.
 It is the longest racetrack on the NASCAR Sprint Cup schedule.
-But, not just the longest, it is also the largest and the most competitive motorsports facility globally.

 Dega has a 175,000 seating capacity, and NASCAR operates it.
-Formerly, the track was also known as the Alabama International Motor Speedway.
+Formerly, the track was known as the Alabama International Motor Speedway.
 It has 4 turns, tri-oval and back straight.

-Talladega Superspeedway Frontstretch Grandstands (Source: Wikimedia.org)
+Talladega Superspeedway Frontstretch Grandstands (Source Wikimedia.org)

 This track has hosted several events like NASCAR Cup Series, NASCAR Xfinity Series, NASCAR Camping World Truck Series, and ARCA Menards Series.
-In addition, this Superspeedway is the track for the fastest qualifying lap and the fastest 500-mile NASCAR race.

 Conclusion